12 Best Places to Visit in Bodhgaya, Bihar

 First, we visit Sujata Garh.
 It’s also called Sujata Stupa.
 This historical site is neat and clean, and it is a sacred place.
 Next, we went to the Buddha Gaya Museum.

 After that, we had a small Tiffin and shopped in the roadside market.
-We found two beautiful monasteries, Chinese and Thai Buddhist Monasteries, in that place.
+We found two beautiful monasteries in that place: Chinese and Thai Buddhist monasteries.

-We stopped at both places to visit, and again, we hired an auto-rickshaw and went to the Tirupati shopping complex.
-In that place, we completed our lunch at the Tirupati food centre.
+We stopped at both places we visited, and again we hired an auto-rickshaw to go to the Tirupati shopping complex.
+There, we had lunch at the Tirupati food centre.

 After that, we visited the 80-foot Buddha Statue in Bodhgaya, which is the city’s prime attraction.

 From there, we returned to our Hotel in the evening.
-Since the dining facility was not available in our hotel that day, we arranged dinner at a restaurant.
-That’s how we spent our first day in Bodhgaya.
+Since the dining facility at our hotel was not available that day, we arranged dinner at a restaurant.
+That’s how we spentour first day in Bodhgaya.

 1. Gaya tour